qtumproject/documents/en/updateqtum/README.md

 ## Update Qtum on Windows

+Here's a video on how to update your Qtum wallet [https://www.youtube.com/watch?v=pNsdGXYUfUc](https://www.youtube.com/watch?v=pNsdGXYUfUc) - you can use this document as support for the video.

 In this example, we're running a 0.17.6 Qtum wallet version on Windows, it is outdated and won't be part of the hardfork, (we need to update ASAP).

-Now, if you just open the wallet, it'll show this screen where it says the wallet is outdated and that we should update to latest version.

 However, if we're running the wallet (staking or just left it open), we need to do the following;